 If you’ve just rescued a poor little dog or cat… then congratulations!!
 You are one of the few willing to put yourself out and give him a second chance.

-The “humane societies” are filled and will most likely put your rescue “to sleep” (kill him) if you take him there.
+The “humane societies” are filled and will most likely put your rescue “to sleep” (kill them) if you take them there.
 You must know this already or you wouldn’t be doing this adoption yourself.